harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure.md

 ## Billing and build credits

 Free plans get 2000 free build credits each month.
-If you're on a Team or Enterprise plan, build credit allowances are factored into your plan, and you can purchase additional build credits.
+If you're on a Team or Enterprise plan, build credit allowances are factored into your plan, and you can purchase additional build credit packages.

 Harness can invoice in arrears for overages.
 For more information about Harness Cloud billing and build credit consumption, go to [Subscriptions and licenses](/docs/continuous-integration/get-started/ci-subscription-mgmt.md#harness-cloud-billing-and-build-credits).